What Is a Medi-Cal Share of Cost (SOC)?

 1. Can I have a MAPD plan and Medi-Cal Share of Cost at the same time?

 Yes!
-You can enroll in a MAPD plan regardless of your SOC status.
+You can enroll in a MAPD plan regardless of your SOC status.2.
+Will my SOC go away if I get an MAPD plan?

-Then you’re likely paying out of pocket for everything — and an MAPD plan can protect you with
+Then you’re likely paying out of pocket for everything — and an MAPD plan can protect you with flat copays and an annual limit.4.
+Is it expensive to join a MAPD plan?

-low copays.
+Many MAPD plans in California have $0 premiums and low copays.
 You may still qualify even with a high SOC.

 Local Help for California Residents With Share of Cost Medi-Cal

-Peace & Grace Insurance Services, we help people:
+At Peace & Grace Insurance Services, we help people:

 - Understand how their Share of Cost works